Liverpool Town Hall

 Session 3 |1pm to 2.30pm

 What happens to cities when they become the ‘model’ to follow?
 Can cities enable creativity if they become ‘too good to fail’?

-This session debates the risks faced by cities that have peaked in their cultural regeneration journey.
-The session discusses the challenges posed by increasingly standardised or formulaic approaches to cultural programming and cultural event hosting.
+This session debated the risks faced by cities that have peaked in their cultural regeneration journey.
+The session discussed the challenges posed by increasingly standardised or formulaic approaches to cultural programming and cultural event hosting.

 Keynote | Jude Kelly CBE